mllite/sklearn2sql_heroku/README.md

 More sample scripts are available in the [tests](tests) directory (WIP).

+There is also a [Jupyter notebook](docs/WebService-MLP_Deploy.ipynb) demoing the service by executing the SQL code and comparing the deployment results.

 # About sklearn2sql

 Using sklearn2sql, it is possible to predict values from an already-fitted classifier or a regressor simply by executing some SQL code.
 It can be seen as an alternative to PMML-based methods to perform [In-database processing](https://en.wikipedia.org/wiki/In-database_processing).